mninja/2022ws_do_robotics/README.md

 Representative Robot:

 Franka Production 3

+* The Cobot is fully TÜV certified, thus, suitable for industry.
+* The product consists of a gripper arm and the associated app.
-* characterized by its high flexibility, since it has seven axes
+* The robot characterized by its high flexibility, since it has seven axes and is equipped with more than a hundred different sensors.
-* capable of lifting 3 kg and has a reach of 833 mm
+* It is capable of lifting 3 kg and has a reach of 833 mm.
+* The product is mainly implemented in areas of process automation of industrial production.

 ---

 # ABB